-The action plan for FY2021 is as follows.
+In FY2022, the Company have established the following action plan and are working on it.

+<The action plans>
-(1) Improvement of the working environment and work style reform

-- Expanding employee discretion in choosing a work location: The Company will increase the choices of work location for employees, such as shared offices and workations.

-- Expanding employee discretion in choosing working hours: The Company will consider transitioning to a discretionary labor system that contributes to the development of self-reliant talent.

-(2) Facilitating communication in the workplace

-- The Company will continue to provide training on unconscious bias for all employees.

-- The Company will provide guidelines for improving engagement and maximizing business performance by visualizing the activities of each employee and vitalizing internal communication, in accordance with recent circumstances under which remote work (work from home) is becoming normal.
+- (1) Improvement of the working environment and work style reform - Expanding employee discretion in choosing a work location: The Company increases the choices of work location for employees, such as shared offices and workations, and is working to realize creative and productive workplaces through an optimal mix of office and remote locations. - Expanding employee discretion in choosing working hours: The Company considers transitioning to a discretionary labor system that contributes to the development of self-reliant talent. - (2) Facilitating communication in the workplace - The Company provides training on unconscious bias for all employees. - The Company provides guidelines and conducts training for managers for improving engagement and maximizing business performance by visualizing the activities of each

-- The Company will provide managers with a training program on childcare support systems and "IKUBOSS" (a boss sympathetic to male employees spending time with their children and/or taking leave for long-term care, etc.) to create a workplace culture that makes it easier for staff members to take childcare leave.

-(3) Achieving diverse career paths and developing diverse talent

-- The Company will shift to providing its employees with proactive career development support based on the diverse values and willingness of each employee to take on challenges, instead of company-led career development, through improving the system, conducting various training, and enhancing career enlightenment and education utilizing e-learning.

-- The Company will expand opportunities for each employee to engage in business beyond their departments within the Company as well as to gain work experience outside the Company, and hence provide employees with new opportunities that will lead to their growth and their career development.

-- When an employee takes childcare leave, the Company will provide them with information on nursery schools, etc., and support their self-development during the leave so that the employee can return to work smoothly.

-(4) Developing diverse leadership

-- Early development of younger/female leaders: The Company will cultivate and develop diverse leaders by expanding career development programs for younger and female employees and by providing opportunities for them to take on the challenge of career advancement.

-- Encouraging the individuality of senior employees: The Company will offer opportunities for senior employees to demonstrate their unique abilities, and create a working environment where they can continue to take on challenges regardless of age.
+- employee and vitalizing internal communication, in accordance with recent circumstances under which remote work (work from home) is becoming normal. - The Company provides managers with a training program on childcare support systems and "IKUBOSS" (a boss sympathetic to male employees spending time with their children and/or taking leave for long-term care, etc.) to create a workplace culture that makes it easier for staff members to take childcare leave. - The Company have set a goal of achieving 50% of male employees taking spousal maternity leave and childcare leave as soon as possible, and is working to foster a workplace culture that facilitates the use of childcare and nursing care leave for both male and female employees. - (3) Achieving diverse career paths and developing diverse talent - The Company is shifting to providing its employees with proactive career development support based on the diverse values and willingness of each employee to take on challenges, instead of company-led career development, through improving the system, conducting various training, and enhancing career enlightenment and education utilizing e-learning. - The Company is expanding opportunities for each employee to engage in business beyond their departments within the Company as well as to gain work experience outside the Company, and hence provide employees with new opportunities that will lead to their growth and their career development. - When an employee takes childcare leave, the Company provides them with information on nursery schools, etc., and support their self-development during the leave so that the employee can return to work smoothly. - (4) Developing diverse leadership - Early development of younger/female leaders: The Company cultivates and develops diverse leaders by expanding career development programs for younger and female employees and by providing opportunities for them to take on the challenge of career advancement. - Encouraging the individuality of senior employees: The Company offers opportunities for senior employees to demonstrate their unique abilities, and create a working environment where they can continue to take on challenges regardless of age.

 To maximize the human resources base for executing management strategies, we will use People Analytics to visualize employee engagement, in addition to qualitative information utilization.
 Moreover, we will provide opportunities for each employee to maximize his or her performance by executing effective personnel strategies backed by human resources portfolio analysis and an optimum arrangement analysis based on the quantitative information obtained.